Get alerts of updates about «When children have acute respiratory tract infections»

 Symptoms of COVID-19 in children

 Respiratory tract symptoms include coughs, sore throat, nasal congestion and a runny nose.
 Children with COVID-19 may not have a fever and cough.
-The youngest children often do not complain of sore throats and body aches, but they may whine more than usual or they may not want to eat.
+The youngest children often do not complain of sore throats and body aches, but they may whine more than usual and/or they may not want to eat.
 This is called poor general condition.

 When you are worried about your sick child